Glossary of Barcode Terms

 Here you can find definitions for the terms used in the barcodes industry.

-Also called Matrix Barcodes – Refers to barcodes that encode information both vertically and horizontally as opposed to traditional 1D barcodes.
+Also called Matrix Barcodes – Refers to barcodes that encode information vertically and horizontally instead of traditional 1D barcodes.
 These are capable of encoding much more information than normal barcodes.
 QR Codes are the most common type of 2D Barcodes.

 These are sequential numbers usually encoded in Code-39 or Code-128 format barcodes.
 Labels with a different barcode number on each are stuck onto assets of a business to keep track of what goes in and out.
 These formats of barcodes are used in this way in libraries for lending out books as well.